How to Easily Translate Any Website into Your Language

 How To Automatically Translate a Page in Chrome

-Google Chrome has a built-in feature that allows you to automatically translate web pages in foreign languages.
-Here’s how you can enable and use this feature:
+In foreign languages, Google Chrome has a feature that automatically translates web pages.
+Here is how this feature works and how you can enable and use it:

-Visit the Website: Navigate to the website that you want to translate.
-If the website is in a different language than your browser’s default language, Chrome will automatically detect this and offer to translate it.
+Visit Website: Go to the website that you wish to translate.
+Should the website be in a different language than the default language set for your browser, Chrome will automatically translate the language.

 How To Automatically Translate a Page in Chrome

-Change Language Settings: If you want to change the language of the translation, click on the three-dot menu in the translation bar and select “Choose another language.”
-Pick your desired language from the list and click “Translate.”
+Change Language Settings: To shift the language of translation, click on the three-dot menu located on the translation bar, and select the ‘Choose another language’ option.
+Pick a language of your choice, and it will be added to the list; then click the ‘Translate’ option.

 How To Automatically Translate a Page in Chrome

-Manage Translation Settings: To manage your translation preferences, click on the three-dot menu in the top-right corner of Chrome and go to “Settings.”
-Scroll down and click on “Advanced” to expand more options.
+Manage Translation Settings: Change the preferences of the language within the translation settings by clicking on the three-dot menu located on the top right corner of Chrome.
+Navigate to Settings, and click on the three-dot menu located in the top right corner of Chrome.
+Scroll a bit and click on “Advanced” to expand options.
 Under “Languages,” click on “Language.”
-Here, you can add languages, reorder them, and enable or disable the translation prompt for specific languages.
+In this section, you can add languages, reorder languages, and enable or disable the prompt for translation in selected languages.

 How To Translate a Website on an Android Mobile Device